 Just as a precaution.
 We had read about serotonin syndrome, so we wanted to be on the safe side.
-If she would have an adverse reaction, it would show up lightly, as was our idea.
+If she had an adverse reaction, it would show up lightly, as was our idea.
 Luckily, nothing happened.

-To wean off Zoloft, it is of utmost importance to go very slow.
+To wean off Zoloft, it’s of utmost importance to go very slow.
 The body has to adjust to the lower levels of serotonin.
-I bought a very precise weighing scale 1/1000 of a gram.
+I bought a very precise weighing scale, 1/1000 of a gram.
 I used a mortar to grind up the Zoloft pills and put it in 000 capsules, the biggest, mainly for easy aiming.
 We used the following protocol for the Zoloft:

-In all, her ‘real self’ is unfolding piece by piece, with the help of 200mg (0.2g) of psilocybin mushrooms.
+In all, her ‘real self’ is unfolding piece by piece, with the help of 200 milligrams (0.2 gram) of microdosing of psilocybin mushrooms.
 She seems to be entering a little rougher waters now, but we have good confidence it will be a success.

 Currently, things are getting rough.
 My wife is doing all the necessary things like exercise, good food, and supplements.
 Still, she seems to be entering rough waters now at 20 milligrams.
 When she started taking a dosage lower than 26 milligrams, we noticed her depression symptoms started coming back.

-- Go back to 26mg and stay there for a while;
+- Go back to 26 milligrams of Zoloft and stay there for a while

 - A combination of those things

-I want to thank Albert Hofmann, James Fadiman, Ram Dass, Terence McKenna, Michael Pollen, Ayelet Waldman, Paul Stamets and the hundreds of pioneers that tried to inform us about the use of psychedelics, sometimes even with concern for their own safety.
+I want to thank Albert Hofmann, Dr. James Fadiman, Ram Dass, Terence McKenna, Michael Pollen, Ayelet Waldman, Paul Stamets, and the hundreds of pioneers for informing us about psychedelics, sometimes even with concern for their own safety.

-Also, I’d like to thank the Microdosing.nl team and other internet forum communities like Reddit.
-So many people donated their time by writing first hand stories so people like us could make a well-informed decision.
+Also, I’d like to thank the Microdosing Institute team and other internet forum communities like Reddit.
+So many people donated their time by writing first-hand stories, so people like us could make a well-informed decision.